 Siravyadha vidhi- blood letting rituals and procedure –

-The patient who should undergo Snehana procedure.
+For the patient who should undergo Snehana procedure,

 All the necessary equipments should be kept ready.